 Half starts at 10:15

 Summary: Run entirely on a half-marathon course within the country park (and the adjacent, aptly named "Head Down" plantation) this is a trail run along well kept trails that even after the long winter should be nicely runnable.
-There are some hilly challenges that will take you on journey of over 500 metres of elevation gain over that 13 mile loop.
+There are some hilly challenges that will take you on journey of over 500 metres of elevation gain over that half-marathon loop.

 Once away from the busy front part of the country park, you will find yourself in the quiet peaceful forest, often with glimpses of wildlife.
 Later, as you are on the last high point before you drop down to the finish area, there are long views through the clearings to the Solent and Isle of Wight.

 There are expected to be around 150 entrants in each race, so there will be plenty of people around without it being busy.

 Course: Both routes run on the same course, with the marathon being two loops.

 The route is fully marked with signs and frequent repeater tape and multiple water/feed stations along the way every 4 miles or so.

 Mostly this is off-road, with short stretch of tarmac between the country park and "Head Down".
 Please be aware that the roads are not closed to traffic.